 Silverfish, moths and carpet beetles all love to feast on organic matter and can leave holes in paper or fabric.
 Because these items are rarely pulled out and examined, the infestation often goes undetected until well after the damage has already been done.

-Many Portland pest control experts agree that preventive pest control is the best way to deal with attic pests, particularly when storing precious heirlooms or other irreplaceable items.
+Many pest control experts agree that preventive pest control is the best way to deal with attic pests, particularly when storing precious heirlooms or other irreplaceable items.
 The following are five pest management tips for preserving your stored items.

 1. Use plastic storage containers with tight lids.